V-Liss/V-Liss/README.md

 * **Technical side communication:** I am willing to communicate with the client on the technical side.
 Once a paid lead is found and I had a look at the task at hand, connect us and we will discuss the details of the job, including helping them merge the files in if it's needed.

 **If you're a bit lost, here's the spotter's manual:**
 1. Your best bet are indie game development communities.
 Once you've found a lead, see that there are no frameworks we'll have to work with. (e.g. it's fine if the game is in Unity, as long as I have to write a black box for their algorithms and not use Unity components in that).
 Check that we don't have to deal with UI.
 Ask the client if they are willing to pay and how much.
+Feel free to use my GitHub if you need to.
 2. If they are willing to pay, send me the chat and the lead itself.
 3. If that's a good lead, add them into our discord chat, have them DM me, or add me to their development group.
 I'll take it from there.
 4. Once I'm done, close the deal and distribute our money.